sm18lr88/GUI_To_Predict_Diabetes_From_Voice_Analysis/README.md

 - **Accuracy:** Optimal accuracy of 75%±22%, specificity of 77%±29%, and sensitivity of 73%±23% in the matched dataset.
 - **Test Set Performance:** 89% accuracy, 91% specificity, and 71% sensitivity.

+### How is this possible?
+T2DM seems to create changes to voice amplitude, frequency, harmonic noise, jitter, phonation time, shimmer, and voice turbulence.

 ## Installation
 If you don't understand the following instructions, ask ChatGPT to explain them: